 The NETA served as a "pre-Internet" resource for trainers to network and exchange resources, ideas, and solutions to problems.
-From this networking, trainers developed the "Need-to-Know" criteria.
-In 1984 NETA began the Certified Environmental Trainer (CET) program in response to the perceived need on the part of members, who were at that time, U.S. EPA designated wastewater operator training centers at primarily community colleges, to encourage trainer competency in the field.
+From this networking trainers developed the "Need-to-Know" criteria.
+In 1984 NETA began the Certified Environmental Trainer (CET) program in response to the perceived need on the part of members who were at that time U.S. EPA designated wastewater operator training centers at primarily community colleges, to encourage trainer competency in the field.
 Today, the CET qualification provides adult education programs an assurance of the certification and experience of the instructors.
 In 2003, NETA reorganized to become the National Environmental Safety & Health Training Association (NESHTA).

 Pilot testing was conducted at three community colleges selected by USEPA.
-They were the Linn Benton Community College program headed by Dr. Peter Scott in Oregon, the Greenville Technical College in South Carolina and the Charles County Community College in Maryland.
-The community college training programs and methods were organized into course curricula and made part of the academic requirements to obtain an associate's degree.
+They were the Linn Benton Community College program headed by Dr. Peter Scott in Oregon, the Greenville Technical College in South Carolina, and the Charles County Community College in Maryland.
+The community college training programs and methods were organized into course curriculum and made part of the academic requirements to obtain an associate's degree.
 Bill Engel developed the Charles County Community College program in 1969.
-As a licensed operator and the safety coordinator of the Blue Plains 399 MGD Activated Sludge Facility, Washington, D.C., Engel become very active in developing a Wastewater Operator training program, which led to his directorship at the Maryland State Training Center, Charles County Community College, and development of the South Carolina Environmental Training Center.
-He has served as the director of the TREEO Center at the University of Florida starting in 1994.
+As a licensed operator and the safety coordinator of the Blue Plains 399 MGD activated sludge facility, Washington, D.C., Engel become very active in developing a Wastewater Operator training program, which led to his directorship at the Maryland State Training Center, Charles County Community College, and development of the South Carolina Environmental Training Center.
+He has served and retired as the director of the TREEO Center at the University of Florida.

-In the 1970s, demand for operator training increased, as wastewater treatment plants expanded and new facilities were built.
-Additionally, operator certification programs instituted mandatory training for certification and renewal and OSHA mandated safety-related training.
+In the 1970's, demand for operator training increased as wastewater treatment plants expanded and new facilities were built.
+Additionally, operator certification programs instituted mandatory training for certification and renewal and OSHA mandated training.
 During this period, states began to certify water and wastewater treatment operators and the approximately 40 states that had a certification program created the Associations of Boards of Certification, also known as ABC.
 Through the leadership of Harris Seidel, George Burke, and many others, ABC unified certification programs.
-Today, Operator Certification Programs, working together under the ABC guidance, have improved the certification standards and increased the awareness of operator training throughout the country.
-ABC has built an excellent model for operator proficiency and increased competence in treatment plant operations large and small through their certification program.
+Today, Operator Certification Programs working together have improved the certification standards and increased the awareness of operator training throughout the country.
+With regards to training guidelines, ANSI/IACET provides guidance to trainers in their instructional course design and techniques in developing the lesson plan for training.

-In a Florida Specifier article, which addressed the evolution of operator training, Engel wrote, "in the 1980's, regulations were passed in solid and hazardous waste management, asbestos abatement and air quality.
+In a Florida Specifier article which addressed the evolution of operator training Engel wrote, "in the 1980's, regulations were passed in solid and hazardous waste management, asbestos abatement and air quality.
 Operators and technicians saw their job descriptions expand as a result of these new regulations.
 This increase in responsibilities required training in more than one environmental field, creating a new era of cross-trained employees."

-"By the 1980s, federal and state funding for environmental training programs had decreased.
+"By the 1980's, federal and state funding for environmental training programs decreased.
 This caused training centers to rethink their operations and begin functioning as revenue-generating businesses.
-It was during this period that the environmental training business first became competitive, according to Engel.
+It was during this period of time that the environmental training business first became competitive", according to Engel.
 Consulting firms began to recognize training as a business development opportunity, as more and more regulations were promulgated.
-Associations also began increasing training, as a service for their members and as a revenue generator.
+Associations also began increasing training as a service for their members and as a revenue generator.
 This forced the non-profit training centers to become self-sustaining and compete with the more sophisticated consultants and associations.